thenlabs/socket-server/README.md

 # SocketServer

-A library for create network applications with PHP.
+An useful library for creating asynchronous network applications with PHP.

 >If you like this project gift us a ⭐.

+## Features.

+- Asynchronous connections.
+- Multiple configuration options.
+- Event system to implement the application logic.
+- Logs support.

 ## Installation.